 Dates of registration are listed in the University Calendar.
-Registration is done in person at the University.
-Specific instructions are mailed to matriculating students and are also available on the dates of registration.
+Registration is done via the VSU Banner website.
 Prior to registration, graduate students who are already enrolled in a program should consult with their advisors and work out programs for the ensuing term.
 For this purpose, the students should bring with them their Student Program and Data card and copies of their most recent grade reports.

-Graduate faculty from program areas and the Dean of the School of Graduate Studies, Research and Outreach are also available in the registration area on the dates of registration.
+Graduate faculty from program areas and the Dean of the School of Graduate Studies, Research and Outreach are available in their office during registration to assist students.
 A late registration fee is charged after the date specified in the University Calendar.
-The amount charged is listed under "Special Fees."
+The amount charged is listed under Special Fees.
 Registration is not completed until all financial obligations pertaining to it are met.